cjpr008/altario-exercise/README.md

 ## Notes

+After the two projects are up, the Generator should be available on http://localhost:8080/ - The Vue should indicate the url after the npm run serve

 Inside the projects, you can find README.md files with more detailed information for each of those projects and frameworks.